 It wasn’t until psychology and psychiatry became more mainstream that the field began to realize that trauma is incredibly common.
-In fact, trauma is actually a fact of life.
-And not only do most of us not succumb to severe mental breakdowns, but many people end up growing and developing into stronger people due to their past pains.
-As many as 90% of people who experience a traumatic event also experience at least one form of personal growth in the following months and years.3
+In fact, trauma is a fact of life.5 And not only do most of us not succumb to severe mental breakdowns, but many end up growing and developing into stronger people due to their past pains.
+As many as 90% of people who experience a traumatic event also experience at least one form of personal growth in the following months and years.6

-These people eventually come to feel a greater sense of appreciation in life, their priorities change, their relationships are warmer and more compassionate, they draw from a greater source of personal strength, and they see new possibilities in their lives they never even considered before.
+These people eventually come to feel a greater sense of appreciation in life, their priorities change, their relationships are warmer and more compassionate, they’re more emotionally intelligent, they draw from a greater source of personal strength, and they see new possibilities in their lives they never even considered before.

 Now, before you go on thinking, “OMG, Mark Manson says all I need to do is experience some of that rip-out-your-heart-and-spit-in-your-face trauma and then my life will finally be the way I want it.
 Let’s get this trauma started!”